 All across the United States, Americans are making food at home to sell in their communities.
 Together, they form a small but growing industry—the homemade or “cottage food” industry.
 The movement fits within a larger trend toward healthy eating and responsible sourcing, as consumers take greater interest in where their food comes from and who makes it.
 Arkansas has allowed cottage food sales since 2011, when the state adopted rules to allow direct, in-person sales of nonperishable homemade foods that do not require refrigeration.
-The law was amended in 2017 and again in 2019 to allow even greater freedom.
-In 2021 the state passed Act 306 (formerly House Bill 1118), which allows many types of online food sales.
-Arkansas also passed Act 1040, the “Food Freedom Act” (formerly Senate Bill 248), which took effect on July 28, 2021.
+The law was amended in 2017, again in 2019 and further expanded in 2021.
+Now Arkansas has one of the country’s best laws for selling homemade food.

 Arkansas cottage food types

 Many states regulate “cottage food,” meaning food made in home kitchens for sale.
 Arkansas cottage food producers may sell foods that do not require “time or temperature control for safety.”
 Examples include baked goods, candies, jams and jellies that use real sugars, and whole, uncut fresh fruits and vegetables.
 Arkansas cottage food producers also may sell pickles and some salsas, sauces and acidified or fermented beverages, depending on the pH acidity levels.
 Arkansas cottage food producers also may sell homemade maple syrup, sorghum and honey.
-Arkansas cottage food producers may sell additional products if they have a “Food Establishment Permit” from the Arkansas Department of Health.
-Otherwise, Arkansas cottage food producers may not sell meat, poultry, seafood, wild game, dairy, raw seed sprouts, cut leafy greens, cut or sliced fresh tomatoes, cut or sliced melons, or garlic-in-oil mixtures.
+Arkansas cottage food producers may not sell meat, poultry, seafood, wild game, dairy, raw seed sprouts, cut leafy greens, cut or sliced fresh tomatoes, cut or sliced melons, or garlic-in-oil mixtures.
 The Arkansas Department of Health provides additional guidelines…

 Arkansas cottage food venues

-Arkansas cottage food producers may sell their products in most venues.
+Arkansas cottage food producers are free to sell their products in a wide array of venues.
 Direct sales to “informed consumers” may occur in-person, by telephone or online by the cottage food producer or a designated agent.
 Arkansas cottage food producers also may use third-party vendors, including retail shops and grocery stores.
 The law specifically allows sales in other states if the seller complies with all federal laws.
 Product delivery can be by the producer, designated agent, third-party vendor or third-party mail carrier.

 Getting started in Arkansas

-Getting started in Arkansas is easy.
+Getting started as a homemade food business in Arkansas is easy.
 The state does not require any permit, training or home inspection for Arkansas cottage food producers.

 Arkansas cottage food labeling